-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 On Monday, a 27-year-old Bangladeshi man named Akayed Ullah allegedly detonated a "low-tech" device that he attached to himself with Velcro and zip ties.
 It was made of a battery, wires, metal screws and a Christmas tree lightbulb.

+Marlyn Yu Sherlock was at a store on the main floor of the Port Authority Bus Terminal when panicked commuters began flooding out of the smoke-choked subway station.
+Christmas carols blared amid the mayhem, she said.

-The blast occurred about 7:20 a.m. in an underground walkway connecting two subway lines beneath the Port Authority Bus Terminal near Times Square, which accommodates 220,000 passenger trips a day.
+The explosion occurred about 7:20 a.m. in an underground walkway connecting two subway lines beneath the bus terminal near Times Square, which accommodates 220,000 passenger trips a day.

 "What we're seeing is simpler attacks, individual attackers either inspired or possibly directed and turning commonplace items into weapons," said Henry Willis, associate director of the Homeland Security Operational Analysis Center at the RAND Corporation.